dinosaure/blogger/articles/gadt_and_state_machine.md

 However, there is still the implementation of the relay.
 The latter actually has 4 goals:
-- it is the authority that issues identities to our peers and assigns a unique ID
+- it is the authority that issues and assigns unique identities to our peers
 - it is the one that informs the receivers of the arrival of new senders (see `New_server` packet)
 - it forwards packets from peer to peer according to the unique IDs written in